Frs2304/Venus-SearchEngine/README.md

 ## Technologies

-BookStore is built using the following technologies:
+Venus is built using the following technologies:

      React.js, a JavaScript library for building user interfaces.